From design of experiments to analysis of variance of multivariate data: a tutorial review on ANOVA simultaneous

 \subsubsection{Regression model}

-Another approach to calculate the ANOVA model is by using a regression model. { } In this model $\mathbf{y}$ is a vector with all $y_{gn}$ values, $\mathbf{x}_g$ represents a column with values coding for whether the sample belongs to group $g$ or not and $\alpha_g$ represents again the additional effect of group $g$ on top of the $\mu$ value. {Finally, $\boldsymbol{\epsilon}_g$ is the vector with residuals for the samples in group $g$.} This is a Linear Model and it assumes that the residuals are independent and come from the same distribution.
+Another approach to {estimate the parameters of} the ANOVA model is by using a regression model. { } In this model {$\mathbf{y}_g$} is a vector with all $y_{gn}$ values, {$\mathbf{1}_{n_g}$ represents a column vector of ones of the size of $\mathbf{y}_g$} and $\alpha_g$ represents again the additional effect of group $g$ on top of the $\mu$ value. {Finally, $\boldsymbol{\epsilon}_g$ is the vector with residuals for the samples in group $g$.} This is a Linear Model and it assumes that the residuals are independent and come from the same distribution.
 In most cases a normal (also called Gaussian) distribution is assumed for the residuals, and then the model is often referred to as General Linear Model {and estimated through Ordinary Least Squares (OLS)}.
 If the residuals are described by another predefined distribution, then such a model is often called a Generalized Linear Model.
 Unfortunately, the acronym of both terms is GLM, which creates some confusion in the literature.